huaban/erlzk/README.md

 A successful `erlzk:set_data/4` will trigger all the watches on the node of the given path left by `erlzk:exists/3` and `erlzk:get_data/3` calls.

-When erlzk receive a watch event will send a message to your watcher, the message is a tuple, in the form of {WatchEvent, RegisterPath}, RegisterPath is useful when you need to reset a new watcher, WatchEvent include:
+When erlzk receives a watch event, it will send a message to your watcher, the message is a tuple, in the form of {WatchEvent, RegisterPath}, RegisterPath is useful when you need to reset a new watcher, WatchEvent include: